W5133/w5133.github.io/2026-agenda.md

 #### Session 1: Recreation Conflict, Congestion, and Site Management (8:30 – 10:05 AM)
 **Moderator:** Roger H. von Haefen

-- *8:30 AM* – Machine Learning for Outdoor Recreation: Slope Ski Touring and Conflict Mitigation in the Alps – **Klaus Moeltner (Virginia Tech)**
-- *8:50 AM* – Visitor Congestion, Visitor Safety, and Willingness to Pay for a Reservation System at a World-Renowned Wildlife Viewing Destination – **Lynne Lewis & Jayna Mallon (Colorado State University)**
+- *8:30 AM* – Visitor Congestion, Visitor Safety, and Willingness to Pay for a Reservation System at a World-Renowned Wildlife Viewing Destination – **Lynne Lewis & Jayna Mallon (Colorado State University)**
-- *9:10 AM* – Multi-Destination and Multi-Purpose Trips in Random Utility Model using Mobile Device Trajectory Data: Evidence from Hawaiʻi's Trail System – **Ashley Lowe Mackenzie (University of Hawaiʻi)**
+- *8:50 AM* – Multi-Destination and Multi-Purpose Trips in Random Utility Model using Mobile Device Trajectory Data: Evidence from Hawaiʻi's Trail System – **Ashley Lowe Mackenzie (University of Hawaiʻi)**
-- *9:30 AM* – Willingness To Pay for Salmon Viewing at the Issaquah Fish Hatchery – **Sonja Kolstoe (USDA Forest Service)**
+- *9:10 AM* – Willingness To Pay for Salmon Viewing at the Issaquah Fish Hatchery – **Sonja Kolstoe (USDA Forest Service)**
-- *9:50 AM* – Q&A with all presenters
+- *9:30 AM* – Q&A with all presenters

-- **10:10 AM** – Morning Break
+- **9:50 AM** – Morning Break

 ---

-#### Session 2: Recreation, Climate, and Environmental Change (10:25 AM – Noon)
+#### Session 2: Recreation, Climate, and Environmental Change (10:05 AM – Noon)
 **Moderator:** Nicole Karwowski

-- *10:25 AM* – Valuing Hawaiʻi’s Trails: A Choice Experiment to Assess Willingness-to-Pay for Sustainable Management of the Nā Ala Hele Trail and Access Program – **Ruivaldo Viana (University of Hawaiʻi at Mānoa)**
+- *10:05 AM* – Valuing Hawaiʻi’s Trails: A Choice Experiment to Assess Willingness-to-Pay for Sustainable Management of the Nā Ala Hele Trail and Access Program – **Ruivaldo Viana (University of Hawaiʻi at Mānoa)**
-- *10:45 AM* – Wildfire Impact on Recreation in Southern California National Forests – **Matthew Sloggy (USDA Forest Service)**
+- *10:25 AM* – Wildfire Impact on Recreation in Southern California National Forests – **Matthew Sloggy (USDA Forest Service)**
-- *11:05 AM* – Welfare Effects of Climate Change on Outdoor Recreation – **Zac Pond (UC Berkeley)**
+- *10:45 AM* – Welfare Effects of Climate Change on Outdoor Recreation – **Zac Pond (UC Berkeley)**
-- *11:25 AM* – Gamification Incentives in Stated Preference – **Devon Casper (Boise State University)**
+- *11:05 AM* – Gamification Incentives in Stated Preference – **Devon Casper (Boise State University)**
-- *11:45 AM* – Q&A with all presenters
+- *11:25 AM* – Q&A with all presenters

-- **12:00 PM** – Lunch (on your own)
+- **11:45 PM** – Lunch (on your own)

 ---